marcin86junior/GETXML-AND-SEND/README.md

 Overview
 --------

-GETXML-AND-SEND is an open-source website for uploading pictures.
+PackageSearchEngineREST is an open-source website for checking new python package.
-Django/REST technology is used for permission and authorization.
+Django/REST technology is used for searching in database.
-We have few group for specific users/clients:

-* **Basic group** for newcomers for free 200x200 picture

-* **Premium group** for clients that require orginal pictures, 200x200 and 400x400

-* **Special Enterprise group** for clients that require expire links counted in time (30-30000)

-* **Special Custom group** for clients that require special size of thumbs e.g. 123x123

 Requirements:
 -------------